 The Race of My Life by Milkha Singh with Sonia Sanwalka

-This is one of the simplest biography I have read though the story has as much drama as a single lifetime can offer to an individual from loosing family to riots during partition, to getting into jail, to bad company to becoming the most celebrated sporting personalities of the country.
+The Race of My Life by Milkha Singh is one of the simplest biographies I have read.
+Though the story has as much drama as a single lifetime can offer to an individual from losing family to riots during partition to getting into jail.
+To the bad company to becoming the most celebrated sporting personalities of the country.
 It is told in such a matter of fact manner that you almost feel a documentary film version of the book has been handed over to you.
-For the events that happened before and during partition it seems are far memories that the author would rather forget and not mention and it is understandable as you kind of re-live the tragedy every time you talk about it.
+For the events that happened before and during partition it seems is far memories that the author would rather forget and not mention.
+It is understandable as you kind of relive the tragedy every time you talk about it.

-I was keen to know about his rise as a sportsperson in army and outside it.
-For an athlete he started rather late in life in career and I wanted to know how he managed to train himself so well and so fast.
+I was keen to know about his rise as a sportsperson in the army and outside it.
+For an athlete, he started rather late in life in the career.
+I wanted to know how he managed to train himself so well and so fast.
 I am sure the sportspersons would have liked more depth into those strenuous training routines and diet patterns.
-He touches upon cultural issues he faced during his initial foreign travels and mentions the adulation he got from fans across the world but he does not mention how he worked on the acclimatization.
+He touches upon cultural issues he faced during his initial foreign travels.
+And mentions the adulation he got from fans across the world.
+But he does not mention how he worked on the acclimatization.
 He mentions some of the women in his life including someone whose parents threatened him when he refused to marry her.

 I was very keen to know about his days as a sports director.
-He does mention a few things he did and few names who represented India through those initiatives, but I wanted an in depth insight into why we do so badly in sports and why despite having examples like him, we are not producing more sportspersons.
+He does mention a few things he did.
+And few names who represented India through those initiatives.
+But I wanted an in depth insight into why we do so badly in sports.
+And why despite having examples like him, we are not producing more sportspersons.
 Given the fact between his wife and him they were running the sports department with a post specially created for him, I am sure he has much more to say.